Lucretius/vault_raft_snapshot_agent/README.md

 `secret_id` Specifies the secret_id used to call the Vault API.

+`approle` Specifies the approle name used to login.

 ### Storage options

 Note that if you specify more than one storage option, *all* options will be written to.
 For example, specifying `local_storage` and `aws_storage` will write to both locations.